 - Arrive early or late.
-Chichen Itza has millions of visitors every year, and bus tours start arriving at the site around 10 am.
+Chichen Itza in Mexico has millions of visitors every year, and bus tours start arriving at the site around 10 am.
 Alternatively, arrive in the afternoon.

 - The Chichen Itza Light Show at night is on Sunday evenings for half price.
 Pre-book your tickets to get the best seats.